what is it?

 who is using it?

-Images & videos, taken by our diverse customers globally using Liquid Quartz on their functional ware & ceramic artworks, can be found on our NEW dedicated instagram page (also shared on the Liquid Quartz Sealer facebook page & updated hourly below).
+Images & videos, taken by our diverse customers globally using Liquid Quartz on their functional ware & ceramic artworks, can be found on our dedicated instagram page (also shared on the Liquid Quartz Sealer facebook page & updated hourly below).